 Tab 1: spatial lag model output summary.

-Other assumptions: Picture 2 (top left) shows the model generally holds linearity and homoscedasticity assumption (the results could be better without an outlier).
-Moreover, Table 1 (in the paper) shows that each independent factor’s variance inflation factor (VIF) is very small, which means there is little lingering multicollinearity.
-Picture 2 (bottom right) also shows that there is no leverage points in the model and data.
+Other assumptions: Picture 2 (top left) shows the model generally supports the linearity and homoscedasticity assumptions.
+Table 1 (in the paper) shows that each independent factor’s variance inflation factor (VIF) is very small, which means there is little lingering multicollinearity.
+Picture 2 (bottom right) also shows that there are no leverage points in the model and data.

-In conclusion, we can conclude that OLS model is appropriate to model the base value (floor value in the last draft) with statistically significant results.
+We can conclude that OLS model is appropriate to model the base value (floor value in the last draft) with statistically significant results.

 4) Why the authors only build a model for floor value, while ignoring the other indexes like cliff and floor points, response intervals, and the decay rate?

-Response: There are several reasons:
+Response: we considered models for these parameters in the original drafts of our paper.
+But these were not in the draft submitted to PLOS One for several reasons:

-The length of paper is a major factor when we were deciding whether to put contents in the paper.
-The last draft is ~8300 words; we also need to add the proposed contents by the referees.
-Therefore, we decided not to put these analyses in the paper to keep a manageable paper length.
+The length of paper is a major factor: the submitted draft is ~8300 words.

-The regression results of the four dependent variables are less interesting and informative, therefore we intended to be more selective.
-This could be because: the three time measures (cliff, floor points, and response intervals) mostly depends on the temporal development of the pandemic, including the testing process and media.
+The regression results using the four parameters mentioned were less interesting and informative than the base value model.
+This could be because the three time-related parameters (cliff, base points, and response intervals) mostly depend on the temporal development of the pandemic, including the testing process and media.
 These factors could be highly random and non-linear, therefore making them less relevant to the local demography and built environment.
-In contrast, base/floor value is a much more important and robust measure than the other four, therefore we chose to focus on the most informative measure.
+In contrast, base value model had a strong message regarding public transit as an essential service in a community.

-We did not ignore other indexes.
-Instead of using a regression model, we chose to focus on their own spatiotemporal patterns and some more interesting correlation results for the four measures.
-For example, in section “Results – Response intervals” to section “Results – Decay rate” we presented the hyperbolic relationship between decay rates and cliff points because of its good accuracy and theoretical support.
+We do not ignore other parameters in the paper.
+Instead of using a regression model, we chose to focus on their own spatiotemporal patterns and other, more interesting correlation results for the four parameters.
+For example, in section “Results – Response intervals” to section “Results – Decay rate” we presented the hyperbolic relationship between decay rates and cliff points because of its good fit and theoretical insights.

 The visualization part is insufficient also.
 At least two figures are important but missing.
 First, a figure of the transit demand varying patterns across the study period.
 Second, a figure visualizing the observed data versus the fitted data using the logistic function.
 The indexes like floor value, cliff and floor points, response intervals, the decay rate, can also be annotated in the figures.